eunmik/bonita.github.io/about/index.md

 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ## Features
-* Minimal, you can focus on your content
+* Mini으ㅗㅎ로ㅓcan focus on your content
 * Responsive
 * Disqus integration
 * Syntax highlighting